 JLPT N5 Anki Flashcards

-These flashcards were auto-generated using a number of awesome, free tools.
-In particular, I used the JLPT N5 List on this site and the JLPT N5 vocabulary list on this site, then transported those vocab lists into a spreadsheet, which I then used to auto-generate Anki flashcards using the EPWing2Anki program (instructions here), pulling definitions and example sentences from my digital copy of Kenkyusha’s Japanese-English dictionary.
+These flashcards were auto-generated using a number of free tools.
+In particular, I used the JLPT N5 List on this site and the JLPT N5 vocabulary list on this site, then transported those vocab lists into a spreadsheet, which I then used to auto-generate Anki flashcards using the EPWing2Anki program (instructions here), pulling definitions and example sentences from my digital copy of Kenkyusha's Japanese-English dictionary.

 Once I got the flashcard deck created, I generated some (less than ideal) audio using the Anki add-on AwesomeTTS: